daxm/sdapov/README.md

 ### fmc_config
 This Docker image is used to run a Python script that uses the fmcapi Python package to configure Cisco FMC/FTD via its API.

+### megapod
+This group of Docker files program the FMC for the respective FTD in the Megapod Lab.